computoms/computoms.github.io/sources/_posts/2019-04-09-data-storage-fundamental-principles.md

 $$\vec{W} = G\frac{m_1 m_2}{r^2}$$

-(where $$\vec{W}$$ if the force between the two masses, $$G$$ is a constant, $$m_1$$ and $$m_2$$ are the masses and $$r$$ is the distance between the masses).
+(where $$\vec{W}$$ is the force between the two masses, $$G$$ is a constant, $$m_1$$ and $$m_2$$ are the masses and $$r$$ is the distance between the masses).
 This interaction is considered a long-distance interaction, meaning that it is usually the dominant interaction for objects that are heavy and can act at very long distances (stars, planets and all sorts of objects into space are mainly ruled by this interaction).
 In the nano-world, where sub-atomic particles live (electrons, protons...) the masses at stake are infinitely small; too small for this gravitational interaction to be dominant.
 It is usually neglected when investigating the interactions between particles and atoms.

 ### Electric charge, electric force